RashiGupta-7/Data-Engineer/Data engineeringconcepts/README.md

 💡 BigQuery Best Practices:

-Avoid SELECT * — always query required columns.
+Avoid SELECT * — always query only the required columns.

-Use Table Preview for inspection.
+Use Table Preview for inspection instead of full scans.

 Combine Partitioning + Clustering for best results.